NipaDasGupta/NipaDasGupta/README.md

 ### I'm a student, developer and Explorer!

-- 🌱 I’m currently learning everything 🤣
+&nbsp; <br> - 🌱 I’m currently learning everything 🤣
 - 💪 I’m looking forward to get an internship job
 - 🥅 2022 Goals: Learn more about data science
 - ⚡ Fun fact: I love to dance, listen to music and read books